Proof that simple works

 The origin story

-The result was equal parts gin, sweet vermouth, and Campari.
+Equal parts gin, sweet vermouth, and Campari.
+Simple change.
+Lasting impact.

 Why it worked immediately